Fitness Model Bakhar Nabieva Shows How She Earned Nickname ‘Miss Iron Bum’ With Racy Instagram Shot

 Bakhar Nabieva has apparently put a lot of work into earning the nickname “Miss Iron Bum.”

-The fitness model took to Instagram this week to share a very revealing picture wearing only a bra on top and what appeared to be a string bikini on bottom, showing off her almost impossibly rippled physique.
+The fitness model took to Instagram this week to share a very revealing picture in which she was wearing a bra and what appeared to be a string bikini bottom, showing off her astonishing ripped physique.
 Nabieva posed before the mirror for the selfie, and the snap drove her fans wild.
 The picture attracted more than 165,000 likes and scores of comments complimenting the hard-bodied model on her looks.

 “Absolutely beautiful!!!” one person wrote.